shigeosa/ofxSonyRemoteCamera/README.md

 - connect your PC to your Camera with Wi-Fi
 - build&run sample program

-Note that: some apis can not be used for now, becaue camera does not support apis.
+Note that: some apis can not be used for now, becaue some apis seem not to be supported.

 Platform
 ----------
-- Windows (VisualStudio2010 supported)
+- Windows (supported.
+VisualStudio2010)
-- Linux (not supported.
-I think it will work)
+- Linux (not supported. please try and report to me)
-- Mac (not supported.
-I think it will work)
+- Mac (not supported. please try and report to me)

 Link
 ----------